Discover the Fun

 Duck Pond & Mill Dam

 Narrows Duck Pond and Mill Dam is a small, two acre site located adjacent to Wolf Creek and Route 61 (Monroe Street) on the edge of downtown Narrows.
 This pond is home to a year-round flock of Canadian Geese and a number of domestic and wild ducks.
-The pond offers several benches where on can sit and enjoy the scenery, feed the geese, or do a little fishing.
+The pond offers several benches, picnic tables, and a gazebo where one can sit and enjoy the scenery, or do a little fishing.

 Falling into a state of disrepair in 1930, the Kingrea brothers purchased the land and restored the mill to its original design.
 Unfortunately, the mill deteriorated withe the passage of time and was eventually dismantled in the 1960s.
 However, in 1985, a large break occured in the dam which led to the drainage of the pond and, to some degree, the pride of the community.